codecov/codecov-api/README.md

 ### Deploying

 All work merged into the `master` branch is immediately deployed to the production environment.
+More context on this strategy can be found [here](https://codecovio.atlassian.net/wiki/spaces/ENG/pages/507445249/Branching+and+Continuous+Delivery+Strategy+Proposal).

 ### Deploying to Staging environment